When Your Publisher Does Nothing

 Measuring Marketing Success

 Getting alerts is a miraculous thing.
 I woke this morning to an alert from Social Oomph that Thornton Publishing had named The Frugal Editor: Put Your Best Book Forward to Avoid Humiliation and Ensure Success #1 book for authors who want to put out a professional self-published book.
 Boy, was I all puffed up and happy.
-What a gift!
-Find it at http://ping.fm/bMnCb or http://advancedbookmarketing.com/BookEditing.php.
+What a gift to be able to help so many of their writers.

 But it is a gift I might not have known about were I not using the alert functions of services like SocialOoomph.com and Google Alerts.
 Measuring Marketing Success--the results of techniques I espouse in The Frugal Book Promoter as an example--is not easy.
 Authors who are disappointed in the results of their marketing are often the same ones who don’t use alerts to let them know when their name or title is being mentioned on the Web.
 So, if you aren't doing this, go to your Google account and sign up for their Alerts.
 Then hustle on over to SocialOomph.com and let them alert you when people are tweeting about you!